by Katie Hemmeter

 When we first started working with nonprofit organizations, there were many aspects to video production the team had to learn in order to meet our clients’ distinct needs.
-We’ve come a long way since then, and as a result, we’ve created five categories of nonprofit videos to help other organizations discover exactly what they’re looking for.
+We’ve come a long way since then, and as a result, we’re prepared to share the five categories of nonprofit videos to help other organizations discover exactly what they’re looking for.

-3. Stories: Providing examples and third person success stories are also a great method to show the progress of an organization.
-Heritage Woods of DeKalb composed a powerful minute and a half video of client testimonials.
+Providing examples and third person success stories is also a great method to show the progress of an organization.
+Heritage Woods of DeKalb composed a powerful minute-and-a-half video of client testimonials.

-4. Thank You: Not only do donors love to know where their money is going, they also love seeing where the money went.
-“Thank You” nonprofit videos are a great way to highlight events and can feature the year’s most memorable parts.
+Not only do donors love to know where their money is going, they also love seeing where the money went.
+“Thank you” nonprofit videos are a great way to highlight events and can feature the year’s most memorable parts.
 This is an excellent type of video to provide your audience at the end of every year.

-5. Video Branding: Finally, if you’re looking for a broader video, “Branding” is a generalized way of introducing your nonprofit.
+Finally, if you’re looking for a broader video, “branding” is a generalized way of introducing your nonprofit.
 It can be educational in nature, a “welcome” video, or simply an introduction to the vision of the organization.
 Adventure Works is a nonprofit counseling agency that created an informative video, placing emphasis on who, what, where, and why.

-For questions or more information about partnering with nonprofits, check out NonProfit Thrive.com.
+For questions or more information about partnering with nonprofits, check out Let’s Thrive 360.